OpenDSA/OpenDSA/Doc/source/Configuration.rst

 additional modules to the book, you may update the existing configuration directly and ge-generate your Canvas course.
 However, if you wish to remove or reorder the modules in the book, then you must save your configuration as a new template book and create a new course.
+These configurations are stored in the OpenDSA-LTI database.

 3. **Select Configuration File:** If you have a book configuration file (.json), you may load it using this option.